 When making an investment with a Self-Directed IRA LLC, it is important to remember that the investment should be made in the name of the LLC and not the IRA, which is the owner of the LLC.

-A single member limited liability company (“LLC”) owned by an IRA is treated as a disregarded entity for Federal Income Tax purposes.
+A single-member limited liability company (“LLC”) owned by an IRA is treated as a disregarded entity for Federal Income Tax purposes.
 In other words, the LLC is treated as an “invisible” entity for tax purposes and the sole owner of the LLC, the IRA, is treated as the owner.
-Accordingly, when opening a brokerage account for a single member LLC owned by an IRA, the account should be opened in the name of the LLC.
+Accordingly, when opening a brokerage account for a single-member LLC owned by an IRA, the account should be opened in the name of the LLC.
 However, from a Federal Income tax perspective, the LLC is ignored for tax purposes and the IRA is treated as the sole owner of the account.
 Therefore, even though the account is opened in the name of the LLC, from a tax standpoint, the IRS is the beneficial owner of the account, generally resulting in tax-exempt treatment for all income and gains earned by the IRA LLC.

 Rules of the Self-Directed IRA to Buy Stocks

 Above all else, it is important that the IRA is the entity that benefits from an investment.
 In no way should an IRA benefit you (the IRA owner) or any other disqualified person.
-A disqualified person includes your spouse, children, grandchildren, parents, grandparents and entities controlled by such persons.
-As soon as someone other than the IRA gains something by an IRA investment, the IRA will be disqualified.
+A disqualified person includes your spouse, children, grandchildren, parents, grandparents, and entities controlled by such persons.
+As soon as someone other than the IRA gains something from an IRA investment, the IRA will be disqualified.
 This means you lose out on all the tax benefits of the plan.
-Traditional IRAs benefit with tax-deferred savings (with an upfront tax break).
+Traditional IRAs benefit from tax-deferred savings (with an upfront tax break).
 On the other hand, a Roth Self-Directed IRA offers tax-free withdrawals during retirement (no upfront tax break).

 The other main advantage of a Self-Directed IRA is the checkbook control structure.
-The use of an LLC allows the IRA holder the ability to make IRS-approved investments more quickly and with less fees.
+The use of an LLC allows the IRA holder the ability to make IRS-approved investments more quickly and with fewer fees.
 The beauty of a Self-Directed IRA LLC is that, as manager of the IRA LLC, you will have total control over the assets.
 You have the choice to make traditional investments, such as stocks and mutual funds, as well as alternative assets, such as real estate.
 We’ve always stressed that it’s your money, invest it the way you see fit!
 No need to ever ask IRA Financial when you want to make an investment.

-- Establish Self-Directed IRA with an IRA custodian or trust company that allows for alternative investments, such as IRA Financial Trust.
+- Establish a Self-Directed IRA with an IRA custodian or trust company that allows for alternative investments, such as IRA Financial Trust.